-These connections instructions apply to both the LN-25 PRO Across-The-Arc and Control Cable models.
-The LN-25 PRO has an internal contactor and the electrode is not energized until the gun trigger is closed.
+These connections instructions apply to both the LN-25 Pro and Activ8 models.
+The feeders have an internal contactor and the electrode is not energized until the gun trigger is closed.
 When the gun trigger is closed the wire will begin to feed and the welding process is started.

-- 1. Shut the welder off. - 2.
-For electrode Positive, connect the electrode cable to the "+" terminal of the welder and work cable to the "-" terminal of the welder.
-For electrode Negative, connect the electrode cable to the "-" terminal of the welder and work cable to the "+" terminal of the welder. - 3.
-Across The-Arc Model: - Attach the single lead from the front of the LN-25 PRO to work using the spring clip at the end of the lead.
-This is a control lead to supply current to the wire feeder motor; it does not carry welding current. - Set the "WELD TERMINALS" switch to "WELD TERMINALS ON". - When the gun trigger is closed and an arc has been struck, the current sensing circuit will cause the AIR VANTAGE[®] 800 (AU) CUMMINS engine to go to the high idle speed, the wire will begin to feed and the welding process started.
-When welding is stopped, the engine will revert to low idle speed after approximately 12 seconds unless welding is resumed. - 4.
-Control Cable Model: - Connect Control Cable between Engine Welder and Feeder. - Set the "WELD TERMINALS" switch to "REMOTELY CONTROLLED" - Set the MODE switch to the "CV-WIRE " position. - Set the "WIRE FEEDER VOLTMETER" switch to either "+" or "-" as required by the electrode polarity being used. - Set the "ARC CONTROL" knob to "0" initially and adjust to suit. - Set the "IDLE" switch to the "AUTO" position. - When the gun trigger is closed and an arc has been struck, the current sensing circuit will cause the AIR VANTAGE[®] 800 (AU) CUMMINS engine to go to the high idle speed, the wire will begin to feed and the welding process started.
-When welding is stopped, the engine will revert to low idle speed after approximately 12 seconds unless welding is resumed.
+- · Shut the welder off. - For electrode Positive, connect the electrode cable to the "+" terminal of the welder and work cable to the "-" terminal of the welder.
+For electrode Negative, connect the electrode cable "-" terminal of the welder and work cable to the "+" terminal of the welder. - Attach the single lead from the front of the feeder to work using the spring clip at the end of the lead.
+This is a control lead to supply current to the wire feeder motor; it does not carry welding current (See Figure A.5). - Set the MODE switch to the "CV-WIRE" position (See Figure A.4). - Set the "WELD TERMINALS" switch to "ON" - Set the "ARC CONTROL" knob to "0" initially and adjust to suit.